 Though, the PCF can provide the AW value to the SMF based on the XRM stream information (e.g. the XRM video periodicity = 1000/FPS), however, it is not defined in the 3GPP standards.
 I.e. it is not clear how the PCF to set the AW to the SMF.

-If the XRM AF can provide a "bitrate measurement window" to the PCF as a request QoS parameter for the XRM stream, then the PCF can set the AW = "bitrate measurement window".
+The XRM AF can optionally provide a Requested AW to the PCF as an additional request QoS parameter in the API for the XRM stream, the PCF can set the value of AW in the PCC rules to be the value of Requested AW from the AF .
 In such case, the latency of generating the QNC can be driven by the AF.
-The "bitrate measurement window" normally is less than 2000ms, e.g. is 500ms, 200ms.
+The Requested AW normally is less than 2000ms, e.g. is 500ms, 200ms.

-When the NEF receives the "bitrate measurement window" from XRM AF, the NEF forwards the "bitrate measurement window" to the PCF.
-And PCF generates the PCC rules to include the AW with equitation to the "bitrate measurement window".
+When the NEF receives the Requested AW from XRM AF, the NEF forwards the Requested AW to the PCF.
+And PCF generates the PCC rules to include the AW with equitation to the Requested AW.

 However, the NG-RAN has its own logical to control the number of the QNC message to 5GC.
 The AF provided AW only control the latency from the GFBR measurement to generating the QNC message, it does not control/determine the number of QNC to be generated by the NG-RAN.